 Explanation of YAS

-This chart compares the YAS score of every TE from 2015-2022 (found on the X-axis), to their Pro Football Focus score (found on the Y-axis).
+This chart compares the YAS score of every TE from 2015-2022 who completed enough drills to obtain a score (found on the X-axis), to their Pro Football Focus score (found on the Y-axis).
 Their PFF score is an average of their two best years (with enough snaps to qualify) with a bonus given for the number of snaps.

 This only takes into account players who (1) completed enough combine drills to qualify; and (2) were ever on a training camp roster; and (3) did not have their career cut short by injury or legal issues.
 Rookies are only included if their first year included sufficient snaps to qualify as a score.
 The trendline is computer generated, and takes into account the average PFF score relative to the YAS, taking into account the busts as zeros.
 The formulas are very different for each position.
 Some positions have less data points because lack of participants (Center), and some have less data points because most players do not complete all of the drills (RB).